Deep-MI/fsqc/README.md

 con_rh_snr     |   wm/gm contrast signal-to-noise ratio in the right hemisphere

 Computing the above features is the core functionality of this toolbox.
-In addition to that, there are two optional modules.
+In addition to that, there are two optional modules:

 One is the automated generation of cross-sections of the brain that are overlaid with the anatomical segmentations (asegs) and the white and pial surfaces.
 These images will be saved to the 'screenshots' subdirectory that will be created within the output directory.
 These images can be used for quickly glimpsing through the processing results.
 Note that no display manager is required for this module, i.e. it can be run on a remote server, for example.

 The other optional module is the computation of shape features, i.e. a brainPrint anylsis.
 If this module is run, the output directory will also